BeaEngine/beaengine/doc/examples.md

 # 6- How to retrieve only instructions that modify the register eax ?

 This is the first example of how to realize a data-flow analysis with BeaEngine.
-By using infos.Operand1.AccessMode and infos.Operand1.OpType , you can determine for example if the register eax is modified or not by the analyzed instruction.
+By using infos.Operand1.AccessMode and infos.Operand1.Registers , you can determine for example if the register rax is modified or not by the analyzed instruction.
 AccessMode allows us to know if the argument is written or only read.
-OpType allows us to know if the register is eax.
+Registers let us know if the register is rax.
 We don't forget that some instructions can modify registers implicitly.
 We can control that by looking at the field infos.Instruction.ImplicitModifiedRegs .

 ```
 #include <stdio.h>